miso-lims/miso-lims/docs/_posts/2016-01-11-installation-guide.md

 * The naming schemes will determine how MISO checks if object names (especially samples, libraries) are valid.
-If you do not want to use one of the supplied ones (TGAC's standard, OICR's standard, or no checks), you will have to write one or more specific to your organisation.
+If you do not want to use one of the supplied ones (default standard, OICR's standard, or no checks), you will have to write one or more specific to your organisation.
 See [Naming Schemes](#naming-schemes) below for more information.
 * Optional: If using any bulk barcode scanners (only VisionMate is supported at present),